Telling Others You’re HIV-Positive

 - You can protect future sex partners, give them the ability to make informed decisions, and enhance the trust between you.

-- State laws make it illegal to knowingly infect others.
+- It's illegal in all 50 states to knowingly infect others.
 If you have unprotected sex without telling others, you're putting yourself at legal risk, as well as endangering the health of your partners.

 - Your health care providers can ensure the best medical care for you.